Pootis27/MachineProblemActivity/README.txt

 *\ Introduction /*
 Welcome to who wants to be a millionaire.
 A game where each question you get right in a row increases the money prize you can get (monopoly money in this case of course).
-Of course it's not just endless trivia question.
+Of course, it's not just endless trivia question.
 We feature:
 - Lifelines to save you from a particularly hard question
-- Cameos from Miku, Gman, and some random turtle dude [not really.
+- Cameos from Miku, Gman, some random turtle dude, and a woman [not really.
 It's just one of the devs badly imitating them and using AI, and Miku being text to speech]
 - Music which are definitely not ours
 - Endless fun with randomized options and questions [not really endless]